sfc-gh-prao/landolakes/README.md

 ### Step 0.3 — Run the Setup Script

-1. If you were able to successfully create a Git workspace, you will see a **setup.sql** file appear
+1. In your LOL HOL workspace, you will see a ▶ button at the top.
-4. Click **Run All** (▶▶ button, or `Cmd+Shift+Enter` / `Ctrl+Shift+Enter`)
+2. In the drop down next to ▶, click **Run All**
-5. Watch the progress — each section runs sequentially.
+3. Watch the progress — each section runs sequentially.
 You'll see output for each INSERT statement
-6. The final step outputs a row-count summary table — **wait until you see this before moving on**
+4. The final step outputs a row-count summary table — **wait until you see this before moving on**

 > **Expected output:**